 L -.->|heartbeats| F2

 The leader sends heartbeats to followers.
-If a follower doesn’t hear from the leader for an election timeout (typically 1-2 seconds), it becomes a candidate and starts an election.
+If a follower stops hearing from the leader for an election timeout (typically 1-2 seconds), it becomes a candidate and starts an election.
+This is why a flaky network shows up as constant leader churn: the followers keep thinking the leader died.

 # See who's the leader